Patients and Visitors

 If you are hearing impaired or need an interpreter or translator, please ask your nurse.
 We offer video translation services in multiple languages including American Sign Language.
 In addition, we offer a phone translation service for patients in over 100+ languages.

-Family and friends are invited to wait for patients in the waiting areas located in our main lobby.
+Family and friends are invited to wait for patients in the waiting areas located in our main lobby and across the hall from the Emergency Department.
 Please do not leave children unattended in these areas.